Privacy Implementation Notice 2024-01: Digital Advertising

 5.3 De‑identification

-De-identifying and aggregating information can reduce the likelihood and impact of privacy breaches.
-Hence, these mechanisms are recommended for digital advertising activities.
+De-identifying and aggregating information can reduce the likelihood and impact of privacy breaches and is required when engaging in web analytics that supports digital advertising (as per sections E.2.2.3.4 and E.2.2.3.5 of Appendix E: Standard on Web Analytics of the Directive on Privacy Practices).
 Although de-identification and aggregation are important mitigation tools, they carry a residual risk of re-identification and require appropriate and proportionate privacy protection.
-The risk of re-identification increases when targeting criteria (for example, age or city) leads to a small audience from which individuals can be identified.Footnote 6 For this reason, it is recommended that elements of information (such as location) not be matched with other identifiers or datasets unnecessarily.
-As a best practice, institutions, or any contractors acting on their behalf, should perform a risk analysis before using any techniques that could increase the risk of re-identification.
+The risk of re-identification increases when targeting criteria (for example, age or city) leads to a small audience from which individuals can be identified.Footnote 8 For this reason, it is required that elements of information (such as location and IP address) and digital markers not be matched with other identifiers or datasets unnecessarily.
+As a best practice, institutions, or any suppliers acting on their behalf, should perform a risk analysis before using any techniques that could increase the risk of re-identification.
 Furthermore, institutions should ensure that plans and procedures are in place should there be an increased risk of re-identification.
 De-identified and aggregated information should not be intentionally re-identified without a valid, lawful purpose.
-For additional considerations regarding de-identification, refer to Privacy Implementation Notice 2023-01: De-Identification.
+For additional considerations regarding de-identification, refer to the Privacy Implementation Notice 2023-01: De-Identification.

 5.4 Collection

-In the context of digital advertising, the collection of personal information is typically privacy invasive because the target audience may not be asked to provide consent for the collection and may be unaware of its purpose.
+In the context of digital advertising, the collection of personal information could be privacy invasive when the target audience is not asked to provide consent for the collection or may be unaware of its purpose.
 Third-party suppliers are subject to private sector privacy legislation that requires, in most instances, the audience’s consent for the collection of personal information.
-According to section 4 of the Privacy Act, government institutions can collect personal information only if it relates directly to an operating program or activity of an institution.
-Individuals should be informed of the purpose for the collection and, unless an exception in section 7 or 8 of the Privacy Act applies, institutions require the consent of individuals to use and disclose their personal information.
-Therefore, when employing a third-party service or data provider, institutions should ensure that they have legitimately and legally obtained the personal information that will be provided to the institution.
+According to sections 4 and 5(2) of the Privacy Act, government institutions can collect personal information only if it relates directly to an operating program or activity, and individuals must be informed of the purpose for the collection.
+Therefore, when employing third-party suppliers, institutions must ensure that suppliers have obtained the individual’s consent where required, and informed the individual of the purpose for the collection.

 5.5 Disclosure